Divorce Process In California

 California Divorce Process FAQs

 A divorce decree is usually delivered directly to the respondent.
-A person other than the petitioner who is at least 18 years of age must serve the opposing side (respondent) by giving them a copy of the summons, petition, and any associated documents of the respondent.
+A person other than the petitioner at least 18 years of age must serve the opposing side (respondent) by giving them a copy of the summons, petition, and any associated documents of the respondent.

 The first step is completing form FL100, the petitioner for dissolution of marriage.
 You must also complete a family law summons as well.
 Some counties allow electronic filing, but some require manual filings in court.